 In my younger and less vulnerable days, I marched past this restaurant in blind defiance knowing nothing of the glories that lay within.
-I was too hell-bent on getting to Sheung Wan to photograph buildings.
+I was too hell-bent on getting to Sheung Wan to photograph old buildings and focused more on my Lomo LCA than I did on shopfronts.
 These days, armed with slightly better taste, and the wonders of the internet, I happened to peruse the Michelin Guide to steer my radar, whilst spending a solid week of culinary hedonism in Hong Kong.

 I groaningly descended into the MTR station at Mongkok after being kept awake all night by the riots outside my hotel.
 As a habitual despiser of public transport at the best of times, being sleep deprived and privy to a smattering of anxiety, I prefer not to be trapped in underground caverns with throngs of rushing maniacs hurtling under oceans in aluminium tubes.

 Needless to say, I made it to the other side swearing to take the star ferry and bus combo on the way back.

 Up the steps and alleys, through market stalls I finally made it to Yat Lok.
 The restaurant where Mr Bourdain lost his mind at the dizzying opium embrace of roasted goose, flesh melting away any transgressions placed on debit the night before, skin so dark and textured it flooded the mind with the possibilities of love.
 Moist, decadent, slightly sweet partner of gander, nestled aloft a bed of white rice speckled with the drops of roasting liquid.